Mobile check-deposit solutions spell convenience for customers.

 With online banking (performed through a computer) and mobile banking (performed through a smartphone) becoming prevalent, developing applications that expand consumers’ banking capabilities has become a priority.

 “Customers are adapting to doing their banking from home.
-Having a mobile app—and all its functionalities—at their fingertips is definitely a big focus for us,” says Tricia Raquepaw, marketing director for Independent Bank.
+Having a mobile app—and all its functionalities—at their fingertips is definitely a big focus for us,” says Tricia Raquepaw, senior VP of marketing for Independent Bank.

 With the rapid expansion of the digital era, consumers have more ways than ever to do business.
 While promises of convenience and an enhanced user experience are certainly appealing, the expanse of new choices can feel overwhelming.
 Further, concerns about personal security and the alarming trend of identity theft cause many to err on the side of caution.
 This makes the need for customer education and trust-building important for businesses dealing with highly personal services, such as money management.